Risk Communication—Communicating During Controversy & Crisis

 - Winning over a person’s trust.
 People must know you care before they care what you know.

-- Minimizing the perception of risk.
+- Minimising the perception of risk.
 A higher perceived risk dramatically reduces trust and acceptance.

 - Reducing the mental noise.
 People under stress cannot absorb complex messages.
 Crafting messages in simple ways is essential to get your message across powerfully, and effectively.